WHAT IS A SMART-GUIDED TOUR?

 About 1000 Steller´s Eiders (Polysticta stelleri) winter in West-Estonian coastal waters.
 In Early spring they come closer to shore and are easier to see.
 At the same time woodpeckers, owls and grouses are getting more active.
 The Western Capercaillie, Black Grouse, and Hazel Grouse are lekking.
 Owls have started vocally defending their breeding territories and woodpeckers are drumming.
 The best time for sighting all this natural life is at the end of March and the first part of April.
 Read more…

 If you want to do the planning on your own and need only a know-how map with locations then contact us firstname.lastname@example.org about Estonian wilderness areas.
-It is a package of 8 best wilderness areas in Estonia with locations of target species habitats and instructions on how to spot them better.
+It is a package of 8 nature sites in Estonia with locations of target species habitats and instructions on how to spot them better.

 Estonia has about 10 000 Elk, 800 Brown bears, 200 Grey Wolves, 500 Lynxes, lots of roe deer, foxes, raccoon dogs.
 It’s also the best place in Northern Europe for mammal- and birdwatching.
 This self-guided tour will lead you from N-E Estonia – where you’ll get close-up views from a Brown Bear hide to the world-famous Matsalu NP on the western coast.
 Read more..